-U.S. at 949 (Scalia, J., dissenting from denial of certiorari).
+That is because, as Justice Scalia, joined by Justices Ginsburg and Thomas, has explained, "any fact necessary to prevent a sentence from being substantively unreasonable-thereby exposing the defendant to the longer sentence-is an element that must be either admitted by the defendant or found by the jury.
+It may not be found by a judge."
+Jones, 574 U.S. at 949 (Scalia, J., dissenting from denial of certiorari).
 Indeed, this case presents the precise situation Justice Scalia warned of in Rita v.
-United States, 551 U.S. 338, 374-75 (2007) (Scalia, J., concurring in part), in which judicial factfinding violates the Sixth Amendment as applied to a particular defendant-regardless whether these judge-found facts related to uncharged or, as here, acquitted conduct.
-See id. at 366 (Stevens, J., joined in part by Ginsburg, J., concurring) ("Such a hypothetical case should be decided if and when it arises").
-That is because "[t]he Constitution prohibits allowing a judge alone to make a finding that raises the sentence beyond the sentence that could have lawfully been imposed by reference to facts found by the jury or admitted by the defendant."6 United States v.
+United States, 551 U.S. 338, 374-75 (2007) (Scalia, J., concurring in part), in which judicial factfinding violates the Sixth Amendment as applied to a particular defendant-regardless whether these judge-found facts related to uncharged or, as here, acquitted conduct.3 See id. at 366 (Stevens, J., joined in part by Ginsburg, J., concurring) ("Such a hypothetical case should be decided if and when it arises").
+That is because "[t]he Constitution prohibits allowing a judge alone to make a finding that raises the sentence beyond the sentence that could have lawfully been imposed by reference to facts found by the jury or admitted by the defendant."4 United States v.
 Booker, 543 U.S. 220, 313 (2005) (Thomas, J., dissenting); see also United States v.
 Sabillon-Umana, 772 F.3d 1328, 1331 (10th Cir.
-2014) (Gorsuch, J.) (questioning constitutionality of judge changing defendant's sentence "within the statutorily
+2014) (Gorsuch, J.) (questioning constitutionality of judge changing defendant's sentence "within the statutorilv authorized range based on facts the judge finds without the aid of a jury or the defendant's consent").